sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 in your given context.` >}}

 ### Enablers

 * You have a clear idea of how far you can stretch.
 * You can deal with other people giving you a hard time for changing your mind.
 * Your environment is generally respectful, and understanding, when you stop doing something.
+* Your goals can lead to significant personal or professional investment

 ### Deterrents